-- Brown boiled gnocchi in oil in sauté pan to desired color (~5-10 minutes, I did half the batch and tossed the other half in oil, but I think the toasted ones were more satisfying).
+- Brown boiled gnocchi in oil in non-stick sauté pan to desired color (~5-10 minutes, I did half the batch and tossed the other half in oil, but I think the toasted ones were more satisfying).

 - Plate and finish with olive oil, sea salt, herbs (rosemary), and grated cauliflower cheese.

 This post has been shared on Phoenix Helix’s Paleo-AIP Roundtable.